Course Offerings - Catalog 2013-14

 The principles of economics course, ECO 110, is the foundation for course work in these programs.
 The course introduces topics in both macro and micro theory, as well as topics in institutions and policy analysis.
 A second tier of required major courses covers intermediate macro and micro economic theory (ECO 210, ECO 220) and basic statistics and differential calculus with review (MAT 130, MAT 140).
 It is recommended that the second tier be completed by the end of the sophomore year.
 Also recommended (but not required) are MAT 141 or 170 and MAT 171, and additional related courses of interest in the social sciences.

 The program encourages majors to consider course work or minors in mathematics, computer science, social studies, modern foreign languages, history, and philosophy.
-Elective courses in economics can be selected so as to satisfy the requirements for a minor in political economy.
 It is strongly recommended that students who are interested in international economics participate in a Centre College off-campus program.

 Requirements for the Economics MajorA.
 Requirements for Bachelor of Arts